Anjuschenka/Subtitle-Adder/LiaScriptImageDescriber/ImageDescriber.md

 -->

 # Welcome
-This tool will help you in describing images, graphs and code.<br>
+This tool will help you add spoken text to a video.<br>
 For general usability, we would recommend using the darkmode of Liascript, as this tool has been designed with this colour pattern in mind.

-# Image Describer
+# Video Describer

-To begin your describing adventures you need to figure out what you want to describe.
-You can either describe a picture, an graph or a piece of code...

 **What do you want to describe:**